jlaragonvera/Mathematica-Notebooks/README.md

 **BVAMMultiscalingAnalysis.nb** is a *Mathematica 14.3* Notebook where a muliscale nonlinear analysis is applied to the Barrio-Varea-Aragon-Maini reaction-diffusion model using the diffusion coefficiente as bifurcation parameter.

-## Coincidence Site Lattices of the planar hexagonal lattice
+## Coincidence Site Lattices of planar hexagonal lattices

 **HexagonalCSL.nb** is a *Mathematica 14.3* Notebook to calculate the coincidence index and a basis of the coincidence lattice of two planar hexagonal lattices with a twist angle defined by two integers p and q, using Theorem 4.6 in M.A.
 Rodríguez-Andrade et al. Adv.
 Appl.
 Clifford Algebras 25 (2015), 425-440.